department-of-veterans-affairs/vagov-content/pages/decision-reviews/higher-level-review.md

 Depending on the type of benefit claim, you can use our online request tool, submit a paper form by mail or fax, or drop it off in person at a regional office near you.

 ### Online
 You can use our online tool to request a Higher-Level Review for disability compensation claims.
-This online option is availalbe only for disability claims at this time.
+This online option is available only for disability claims at this time.

 <!-- Widget code -->
 <div data-widget-type="higher-level-review-status" data-widget-timeout="20">